UNIVERSITY OF WISCONSIN River Falls

 Falcon Scholars is an opportunity for alumni and friends of UW-River Falls to provide scholarship support to deserving UW-River Falls students.
 Upon admission to UW-River Falls, selected students will be awarded a four year, $1,000 per year Falcon Scholars scholarship.
-Selection of Falcon Scholars will be based on a variety of factors including financial need and academic potential as determined by the Admissions Office.
+Selection of Falcon Scholars will be based on a variety of factors including extracurricular involvement, academic achievement, and leadership potential as determined by the Falcon Scholars Program scholarship committee.

 Each Falcon Scholar will also receive a $2,000 stipend, funded through student differential tuition, to be used for either a study abroad experience or participation in undergraduate research activities.

 Your participation in the Falcon Scholars Challenge will significantly enhance students' educational experience, increase retention rates, and enhance opportunities for success after college.

 UW-River Falls alumni Arlin ('58) and Marilyn ('56) Albrecht have issued a challenge to fellow alumni and friends to provide more scholarships for students at UW-River Falls.

 Through the Albrecht Challenge, gifts of $1,000 or more to the newly established Falcon Scholars program will be matched by the Albrechts.